-- It has been noted that whilst the Excess Cash Flow amount is still positive at £377k (an increase of £110k from the previous period), prior to this there was four consecutive periods of under-performance against the modelled forecast (i.e. an in period negative variance of actuals against the model). - Mercia stated that recyclable materials pricing remains below modelled prices but has seen some stabilisation and some small increases in some recyclables pricing, though Deloitte have not validated this. - As a result of these factors and completion of operational improvements, Mercia are projecting a stable or increased Excess Cash Flow Account for the next quarter. - As a result, Mercia believe that there is no cause for concern with regard to the ACPCFT trend over 2016. - In any case, should the ACPCFT be failed in subsequent quarters, the process to resolve this has been extracted and included in Appendix 2.
+- It has been noted that whilst the Excess Cash Flow amount is still positive at £397k (an increase of £20k from the previous period), prior to Q1 2016 there were four consecutive periods of underperformance against the modelled forecast (i.e. a negative variance of actuals against the model). - Mercia stated that recyclable materials pricing has seen further stabilisation and some small increases in some recyclables pricing, though Deloitte has not validated this. - As a result of these factors, operational improvements and the Deed of Rectification, Mercia is projecting a stable or increased Excess Cash Flow Account for the next quarter. - As a result, Mercia believes that there is no cause for concern with regards to the ACPCFT trend over 2016. - In any case, should the ACPCFT be failed in subsequent quarters, the process to resolve this has been extracted and included in Appendix 2.